OraOpenSource/apex-nitro/README.md

 *Having problems installing on Windows?
 [See documentation](/docs/windows.md).*
 *Having problems installing on Linux?
 [See documentation](/docs/linux.md).*

+## APEX Setup
+[See documentation](/docs/apex-setup.md) to choose the most appropriate option for your project.

-## Configuration
+## Project Configuration
-You need to configure APEX Front-End Boost for your project(s).
-[See documentation](/docs/config.md). todo
 ```
 afeb config <project>
 ```

-## APEX Setup
-There are two options to setup your application:
-- **Option 1) Standard**
-    - 1 Build Option
-    - 1 Application Process
-- **Option 2) Custom Application Item**
-    - 1 Build Option
-    - 1 Application Item
-    - 2 Application Processes

-Review the [APEX Setup](/docs/apex-setup.md) docs to choose the most appropriate option for your project.
+[See documentation](/docs/config.md) to configure APEX Front-End Boost for your project.

 ## Run
 ```